6 Tips for Building an Optimal Network for Your Business

 - Cost of ownership is more expensive than on-premise solutions.

-- Data transmission to and from the Cloud can have costs you were not planning on.
+- Data transmission to and from the cloud can have costs you were not planning on.

 - Operation is dependent on high-quality Internet connectivity.

 What does that mean?
 Until recent years, the majority of servers running small to medium businesses were on-premise or running in a room in their office.
 Connectivity from workstations to servers is via copper twisted pair Ethernet cabling.
-On-Premise Pros:- Network connectivity to Servers independent of the Internet

 - More control over physical access to servers and data

-- Less expensive ownership model vs “Cloud”
+- Less expensive ownership model vs. “Cloud”

-- Can utilize less expense Internet services
+- Can utilize less expensive Internet services

 - Requires capital investment upfront every 5-7 years